MicrosoftDocs/memdocs/sccm/develop/compliance/about-configuration-baselines-and-configuration-items.md

  Configuration items are the building blocks for configuration baselines, and consequently the same configuration item can be used in multiple configuration baselines.

- System Center Configuration Manager supports the following configuration item types:
+ Configuration Manager supports the following configuration item types:

  **Operating system configuration item**
  A configuration item to determine compliance for settings relating to the operating system version and configuration.